 - 1. An exemption from all or part of an examination or practical exercise, may be granted on the basis of results obtained before the student's enrolment in the programme.
-The result will be recorded as 'VR' in accordance with Article 14.3. - 2.
+The result will be recorded as 'VR' in accordance with article 14.3. - 2.
 An application for an exemption must be submitted to the Board of Examiners in writing, stating the reasons for the exemption request, together with any documentary evidence.
 The student must attach the recommendation of the examiner concerned to his/her application. - 3.
-No exemptions will be granted for elective courses. - 4.
-Exemptions based on partial marks (i.e. awarded for interim examinations)may only be granted if this partial mark is 5.75 or higher, or a V.
+No exemptions will be granted for elective courses or for obligatory courses with variable content (e.g. internship, thesis). - 4.
+Exemptions based on partial marks (i.e. awarded for interim examinations) may be granted if this partial mark is 5.75 or higher, or a V.